valentynkt/BackendGarden/content/notes/Abstraction.md

 >[!abstract]
 >Abstraction is a general concept which you can find in the real world as well as in [[Object Oriented Programming|OOP]] language

+> [!warning] Reduce Performance
+> A lot of level of abstractions can significantly reduce performance.
+Be careful with it and try to avoid a huge hierarchy of inheritance

 ## Content

 Abstraction allows programmers to handle complexity by providing a simplified model that highlights an object's interactions without revealing the internal processes.
 It helps in reducing complexity and isolating impacts of changes, making the system easier to understand and modify.